Murder investigation begins after nine-year-old girl fatally shot

 A man also suffered gunshot wounds to his body and a woman suffered a gunshot injury to her hand during the incident inside the house, the force added.
 They have both been taken to hospital for treatment for their injuries.

-The force said house-to-house, CCTV and forensic enquiries are in the process of being carried out, while a cordon is also in place.
+The force said house-to-house, CCTV and forensic inquiries are in the process of being carried out, while a cordon is also in place.

 Assistant Chief Constable Jenny Sims said: “This is a truly shocking incident in which tragically a young and innocent girl has been shot and sadly died.